-All samples were examined for gold grains and some gold grains were detected in a few samples.
-The most strongly anomalous samples were 21JM017B and 21JM021B, yielding 16 and 22 gold grains respectively, both including pristine shaped gold grains, inferred not to be affected by significant erosion and being located close to their bedrock source.
-It should be noted that samples 21JM021B and 21JM023B had low weights, so fewer gold grains would be expected in these heavy mineral concentrates, and the 22 and 4 gold grains recovered from each sample, respectively, equate to ~59 and ~14 gold grains when normalized to a bulk sample weight of 10 kg, making sample 21JM021B strongly anomalous for gold.
+All samples were examined for gold grains and at least a few gold grains were detected in all samples barring 21JM003B (Figure 9).
+The most strongly anomalous samples were nested in the same drainage, 21JM011B and 21JM012B, yielding 26 and 17 gold grains respectively, both including pristine shaped gold grains, inferred not to be affected by significant erosion and being located close to their bedrock source.

-Zircons in the panned concentrated were abundant in all samples and ranged from an estimated 1,500 to 20,000 grains.
+Zircons in the panned concentrated were abundant in all samples and ranged from an estimated 4,000 to 25,000 grains.

-Porphyry copper indicator minerals were logged for 21JM017B, 21JM018B, 21JM020B, 21JM021B, 21JM022B, 21JM023B, and 21JM024B.
-Counts were generally low for all samples, however traces of scheelite were identified in 21JM020B, 21JM021B and 21JM024B.
-Pyrite was also found in 21JM020B.
+Porphyry copper indicator minerals were logged for 21JM002B, 21JM003B, 21JM011B and 21JM012B.
+Counts were generally low for all samples, however traces of chalcopyrite and supergene goethite were identified in 21JM002B and 21JM003B.
+Scheelite was also found in 21JM003B and 21JM011B.
 Scheelite is a favourable indicator, as tungsten minerals ferberite and scheelite are found in the Canadian Creek placer immediately below the Casino deposit (Bostock, 1959).
-Grossular was recovered in substantial quantities (~3000 grains) from samples 21JM024B; these high garnet concentrations are likely sourced from Yukon-Tanana schists and gneisses, and such rocks were noted to be abundant at this bulk sample site.
+Grossular was recovered in substantial quantities (100s to 1000s of grains) from samples 21JM003B, 21JM011B and 21JM012B; these high garnet concentrations are likely sourced from Yukon-Tanana schists and gneisses.
 Owing to the presence of these metamorphic rocks, garnet is not a useful indicator of porphyry mineralization in this district.
-There is likely a higher portion of metasedimentary rocks present in this drainage, consistent with the original mapping by Cairnes (1912).